FAQ: Frequently Asked Questions about Irish Set Dancing and Sean Nós Classes

 Whatever you are comfortable in.
-Bear in mind that set dancing can be energetic at times and you are likely to warm up as the night goes on.
+Bear in mind that set dancing can be energetic at times and you are likely to warm up during the class.

-- Can I try it out first before making a commitment?
+Can I try out set dancing first, before making a commitment?

 Yes, absolutely.
 There is in fact no commitment needed at all, if you decide it's not for you,

 there's absolutely no obligation whatsoever to stay or return.

 Will there be people of my age there?

 First of all, dancing is really great fun and that's why we do it!
 But, as an added bonus, there is lots of evidence that dancing is good for your physcial and

 mental health.
 For example, I recently saw a TV documentary about a study that was done in Germany, where one group of people did weekly exercise in the gym

 for six months, while another group went dancing every week for six months.
 Both groups were medically checked before and after participating in the study

 and it was found that the dancing group had greater health benefits than the gym group.
 Also, the majority of the dancing group kept on dancing after the study